How To create the best listener experience...

 Promote yourself like you were running for a public office.
 In many ways, you can relate the self-promotion necessary to be successful in radio to running a successful political or issues campaign.

 A side note here; in many ways, volunteering your services to a political or issues campaign provides you with an experience that parallels the promotion/campaign tools necessary to be a successful independent broadcaster.

-You can hire bird-dogs, which is slang for a person who will get leads under your direction.
-You can hire a salesperson, however, NEVER depend exclusively on a salesperson or a bird dog.
-No one can sell you like YOU.
-For the first 2 1/2 years, I was KCAA's only sales staff.
-The occasional sale that walked in the door was the only exception.
+You can hire a bird-dog, which is slang for a person who will get leads and make sales under your direction.
+You can hire a full sales staff if you have the budget but NEVER depend on sales people.
+No one can sell your show like YOU.
+For the first 2 1/2 years of KCAA's operation in the Inland Empire, I was KCAA's only sales staff.
+The occasional sale that walked in the door or made by a staff person was the only exception.
 In other words, I worked 2 ½ years before I hired anyone to sell for KCAA.
-In the year 2017, I remain KCAA's top saleperson.
-YOU MUST BE YOUR OWN RAINMAKER !!!
+In the year 2018, I remain KCAA's top salesperson.
+I put in more hours, I generate more leads and I close more deals than anyone because the buck stops with me.
+If you adopt that "do or die" attitude, you will succeed.
+BE YOUR OWN RAINMAKER !!!
+Make it happen.

-We will be excited to help you organize and launch your program.
+We will be excited to help you organize and launch your program and assist you to use as many of these tools as you choose to employ.
 We are here to help you so please call me at (281) 599-9800.

 KCAA RATE CARD

 LENGTH EACH TOTAL

 10 SECONDS $10 $500

 60 SECONDS $30 $1500

 100 spot packages reduced by 10% with cash at signing